pingcap/community/challenge-Programs/performance-challenge.md

 ## FAQ (Updating)

 ### Q1: How to change the registration information?
 How about the change of the Contribution Credit after the registration information changes?
-If you want to change the signup information, you need to close the wrong signup Issue and open a new one for signing up.
-Editing on the original Issue is unavailable for the moment.
-There are three kinds of changes related to the Contribution Credit after the change of registration information:
+If you want to change the signup information, you need to close the original signup issue and open a new one.
+Editing on the original issue is unavailable for the moment.
+Depending on the specific type of change, the Contribution Credit may change accordingly as described below:

 - The total Contribution Credit owned by a team will not be affected by the change of team members;
 - If you join a team, your individual Contribution Credit will remain at the state before joining the team, and all the Contribution Credit you gained after joining the team will be owned by the team;